umgbhalla/dotfiles/README.md

   aur clone wl-clipboard-git
   makepkg -si
   ```
-- If `pacman` has a slow download speed, it may be due to mirror order in the mirror list.
+- I use `lxappearance` to change the theme and icon font for both gtk2 and 3.
   ```
-  sudo pacman -S reflector
+  sudo pacman -S lxappearance
-  sudo reflector --verbose --country 'United States' -l 10 --sort rate --save /etc/pacman.d/mirrorlist
   ```
-  Available countries can be viewed in `/etc/pacman.d/mirrorlist`.

 ### Additional